christopherkade/christopherkade.github.io/static/articles/website-nuxt.md

-# Rewriting my portfolio website using NuxtJS
+# Rewriting my website using NuxtJS

 A few days ago I published the latest version of my website, completely redone using [NuxtJS](https://nuxtjs.org/).